cdale77/active_job_status/README.md

     my_batch = ActiveJobStatus::JobBatch.new(batch_key: my_key)

 If you'd like you can pass an initial array of ActiveJob job_ids:

     my_key = "230923asdlkj230923"
     my_jobs = [my_first_job.job_id, my_second_job.job_id]
     my_batch = ActiveJobStatus::JobBatch.new(batch_key: my_key, job_ids: my_jobs)

 You can easily add jobs to the batch

     new_jobs = [some_new_job.job_id, another_new_job.job_id]
     my_batch.add_jobs(job_ids: new_jobs)

-And you can ask the batch if all the jobs are completed or not:
+And you can ask the batch if all the jobs are completed or not

     my_batch.completed?
     # => true, false